 To enhance upstream integration, IndianOil has been pursuing exploration & production activities both within and outside the country in collaboration with consortium partners.

-IndianOil has built a sizeable portfolio of oil & gas assets, with participating interest in 10 domestic and eight overseas blocks.
-The eight overseas blocks are located in USA, Canada, Venezuela, Libya, Gabon, Nigeria and Russia.
+IndianOil has built a sizeable portfolio of oil & gas assets, with participating interest in 12 domestic and 12 overseas blocks.
+These overseas blocks are located in USA, Canada, Venezuela, Libya, UAE, Israel, Gabon, Nigeria and Russia.

 An Indian consortium, with IndianOil as one of the partners, has acquired 23.9% of Vankor and 29.9% of Taas assets in Russia from Rosneft.
 In February 2018, an Indian consortium comprising IndianOil, ONGC Videsh and BPRL acquired a 10% stake in ADNOC's Lower Zakum Concession, Offshore Abu Dhabi.
 In the consortium, IndianOil owns a 30% participating stake.